Nogravitiy/CloudComputing2021/README.md

 - [x] Open your editor and run npm install
 - [x] Run npm install express body-parser mongoose fs
 - [x] Run npm install -g nodemon --save-dev
+- [x] Run npm install valid-url
-- [x] Run npm start dev to start the service locally or run docker-compose build and docker-compose up to start the docker container
+- [x] Run npm run start dev to start the service locally or run docker-compose build and docker-compose up to start the docker container
-- [x] Run npm test/{the required test} to start the unit tests
+- [x] Run npm run test test/{the required test} to start the unit tests

+## Tests
+- [x] Run npm run test test/unique_url.test.js to start unit test which tests if the code can create 1000 unique names
+- [x] Run npm run test test/only_five_characters.test.js to start the unit test which checks if the shorturl is no more than 5 characters long
+- [x] Run npm run test test/valid_url.test.js to start the unit test which checks if the url is valid

 ## Database
-- [x] ToDo
+- [x] there must be a mongo DB running localhoast:27017/url